What is your role here at PUSH?

-That being said, when an athlete gives you credit, not the public credit, but the one-on-one credit behind closed doors when no one is looking, that’s what stokes my fire.
-When they tell you they couldn’t have achieved their goals without your support, that to me is the biggest achievement, it validates every ounce of work that is put in.
-Making an impact, making a positive difference in another individual's life it what it's all about!
+That being said, when an athlete gives you credit, and not the public credit but the one-on-one credit behind closed doors when no one is looking, that’s what really stokes my fire.
+When they tell you they couldn’t have achieved their goals without your support, that to me is the biggest achievement of any coach, as it validates every ounce of work that you put in.
+Making a meaningful impact and making a positive difference in another individual's life is what it's all about!

 I’d say a close second for personal achievement is still being here, still being relevant and still loving what I do.
 I was fortunate to get into this field early in my career, which gave me more time to figure out a path and goals to work towards.
 This gave me more time to focus on thinking about solutions to problems and more time mastering my craft.
 Getting to where I am today wasn’t easy, there were a lot of roadblocks and struggles along the way.
 In Canada at the time there was no pathway at all the become an S&C coach, we all had to pave our own road.
 Unrelenting work ethic is what allowed me to overcome most obstacles, something my parents did a great job at instilling in me.
 Still being on this journey and still being excited about it is a massive achievement in my eyes, it validates my career choice.

 What or who inspired you to get into your field?

 I have loved sport for as long as I can remember.
 I am a cerebral athlete, my gifts were more mental, technical and tactical.
 I wasn’t anywhere close to the best physical specimen and always had to work hard at my athleticism.
 I got into a weightlifting gym class in grade 10 and my love for the gym started blossoming there.